isaac-mason/arancini/packages/arancini/README.md

 ### 🧠 Systems

-The core library does not provide any notion of systems.
-It doesn't do any scheduling, queries are updated as entities change.
+The core library (`@arancini/core`) does not have a concept of systems.
 A "System" can be as simple as a function that operations on entities in the world, as we saw in the "Querying Entities" section above.

 Arancini does however provide opt-in utilities for writing systems in `arancini/systems`.
-You don't have to use them, but they provide a convenient way of organising logic if you're not sure where to start.
+This provides a convenient way of organising logic if you're not sure where to start.

-In `arancini/systems`, systems are classes that extend the `System` class.
+In `arancini/systems`, systems are classes that extend `System`.
 Systems are added to an `Executor`, and are updated when calling `executor.update()`.

 ```ts
 import { World } from 'arancini'